sav116/insta-unfriender/README.md

 - `/set_tech_account` - Change technical Instagram account credentials
 - `/set_check_interval` - Change the frequency of unfollower checks
 - `/stats` - Show bot statistics

+## Persistent Sessions

+This bot uses persistent sessions for Instagram authentication to avoid verification challenges.
+Sessions are stored in the `settings` directory and are reused on subsequent runs.
+If you're experiencing login issues:

+1. Stop the bot
+2. Delete the session file in the `settings` directory
+3. Restart the bot

 ## Troubleshooting